 Investment Management for Organizations

-We understand that institutional investors objective of outperforming benchmarks must be accomplished while prudently managing risk in order to meet the organizations’ long-term objectives.
+We understand that institutional investors' objectives of outperforming benchmarks must be accomplished while prudently managing risk in order to meet the organizations’ long-term objectives.

 We create a relationship with you built on your organization’s investment policy, long-term goals, liquidity needs, tax situation and other considerations.
 Regardless of the portfolio size, we believe you’ll find our process easy to understand, operationally efficient and low cost.

-Our strategies include Multi-Cap, Balanced and Small Cap.
+Our strategies include Multi-Cap, Balanced, Small Cap and Minnesota Municipal Bonds.

 We understand the vigorous and extensive work needed to complete the due diligence process.
 Our professionals will meet with you and your institutional and organizational clients as needed to review performance, attribution analyses and our outlook.
 With you as the quarterback, we work with selected custodians, actuaries, record keepers, administrators and trustees.